Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

 GESTATIONAL DIABETES RISK FACTORS

 Gestational diabetes mellitus (GDM) is a type of diabetes that develops during the last trimester of pregnancy.
 A pregnant woman's risk factors include:

 - Family history of diabetes

 - African-American, Hispanic, Asian, or Pacific Islander ethnicity

 - Gestational diabetes with previous pregnancy

-- Having given birth to a child weighing over 9 pounds
+- Having given birth to a child weighing over 9 pounds (4 kilograms)

-- Diagnosis of pre-diabetes
+- Diagnosis of prediabetes